sliekens/gw2sdk/docs/guide/usage.md

 This code is not optimized in the sense that it makes a request for each item individually inside the `foreach` loop.
 The API has a rate limit, so this code will fail with a `TooManyRequestsException` after a short while.

-More information about usage limits can be found in the error handling section with tips on how to solve them.
+More information about usage limits can be found in the error handling section of this site, with tips on how to solve them.